View as Markdown

 The inventory is a map of item instance IDs and the associated item instance data, where each item instance has the following structure.

-numeric_propertiesA map of number values that define item instance specific metadata.
+numeric_propertiesstring:float64A map of numeric values that define item instance specific metadata.

-Because item instances have their own metadata, this allows you to build systems where a user can customize, rank up, or modify the items they own.
+Item instances have their own metadata, stored within the string_properties and numeric_properties fields.
+This allows you to build systems where a user can customize, rank up, or modify the items they own.
 For example, you may have a weapon rank system that allows your players to “level up” their weapons, or a “gem slot” system that allows players to improve the stats of their items by socketing various gems to them, or perhaps you just want to keep track of how many monsters a user has defeated with a particular weapon as shown in the example above.

 Where an item is granted that is defined as stackable, the inventory system will first check to see if the user currently has an item instance for that item ID.
 If they do, the count property of that particular instance will be increased accordingly.
 If they don’t, or if the item is not stackable, a new item instance will be generated instead and added to the user’s inventory.